-The Jobs Act provides for a temporary 85% dividends received deduction on certain foreign earnings repatriated during a one-year period.
-The deduction would result in an approximate 5.25% federal tax rate on the repatriated earnings.
-To qualify for the deduction, the earnings must be reinvested in the United States pursuant to a domestic reinvestment plan established by a company's chief executive officer and approved by the company's board of directors.
-Certain other criteria in the Jobs Act must be satisfied as well.
-The maximum amount of our foreign earnings that qualify for the temporary deduction is \$9.9 million.
-The one-year period during which our qualifying distributions can be made is fiscal 2005.
+The American Jobs Creation Act of 2004 ("Act") that was signed into law by the President on October 22, 2004 provides for a special one-time tax deduction of 85% of certain foreign earnings that are repatriated (as defined by the Act).
+In order to qualify for the deduction, the earnings must be reinvested in the United States pursuant to a domestic reinvestment plan established by the company's chief executive officer and approved by its board of directors.
+Certain other criteria in the Act must be satisfied as well.
+Once a decision is reached to remit foreign earnings, the impact must be recorded in the period in which the decision is made.